-Just One Cookbook is a cooking blog that’s run by Japanese Nami and, unsurprisingly, the site focuses on Japanese cuisine and home cooking.
+Just One Cookbook is a recipe blog that’s run by Japanese Nami and, unsurprisingly, the site focuses on Japanese cuisine and home cooking.

-Unlike the other food blogs on our list, Just One Cookbook opts for a grid layout on the majority of its pages.
+Unlike the other food blog examples on our list, Just One Cookbook opts for a grid layout on the majority of its pages.

 This, combined with clever design elements like dividers and icons, makes the pages easy to navigate and view.